tryoxiss/11ty-test/src/dnd-remade/attributes.md

     - In game, 1 hex tile is 1x1m.
     - It is designed to be played with either square *or* hex tiles.
 But hex is more fun fight me.
     <!-- - Convert from meters to tiles: `(tiles * 100) / 75` -->

--**Khaim**: yeah, but i also feel like the characters get to much hp to fast, like having them start out at 8 and at max only getting to like 50 would be better than starting at 10 and getting to 300
+- **Khaim**: yeah, but i also feel like the characters get to much hp to fast, like having them start out at 8 and at max only getting to like 50 would be better than starting at 10 and getting to 300
 - Levels run from 1 (defult) to 20 (max).
 Characters cannot exeed level 20, but should not *reach* level 20 in the first place.

 Basic item design: